By Katherine Handcock, A Mighty Girl Communication Specialist

 Zita the Spacegirl has faced incredible adventure as she tries to get herself and her friend Joseph back to Earth, but now she faces her greatest challenge yet!
 Wrongfully imprisoned on a penitentiary planet, Zita learns that the warden has a plot to dominate the galaxy but who will believe a convicted criminal?
 It will take friends both old and new to get Zita out of jail and save the day.
 This conclusion to Zita the Spacegirl and Legends of Zita the Spacegirl is full of adventure, wordplay, and creative world-building that will keep young readers spellbound.

 When Phoebe is skipping rocks across a pond one day, she's shocked when she accidentally hits... a unicorn!
 To her surprise, this feat earns her one wish, which she uses to require Marigold Heavenly Nostrils to be her friend.
 Having a unicorn as a friend is just as awesome as Phoebe had hoped, and together they have some hilarious adventures — but their bond also provides a special connection between the previously lonely girl and unicorn that reminds each of them that they are something special.
-This box set includes the first four graphic novels in the series, Phoebe and Her Unicorn, Unicorn on a Roll, Unicorn vs. Goblins, and Razzle Dazzle Unicorn.
+Full of humor and heart, this fun box set includes the first four graphic novels in the series, Phoebe and Her Unicorn, Unicorn on a Roll, Unicorn vs. Goblins, and Razzle Dazzle Unicorn.

 The story of Rapunzel gets a swashbuckling twist in this fun graphic novel!
 Rapunzel’s life in Mother Gothel’s villa should be idyllic, but she’s curious about what life is like beyond its walls and why she keeps dreaming of another family.
 When her curiosity leads to a shocking discovery, Mother Gothel banishes her but Rapunzel escapes thanks to her extraordinary hair.
 Now, with the help of Calamity Jack (of Jack and the Beanstalk fame), Rapunzel is determined to see justice done.
 This fairy tale reimagining with a Wild West flair is sure to delight young readers.